StuartvdLee/TalksAndEvents/README.md

 Hello, and thanks for having a look here!

 This is a list of resources and links from Stuart's talks.
 You'll find the talk and event under the ["Talks" folder](https://github.com/stuartvdlee/TalksandEvents/Talks).
-Click the appropriate markdown file and check out all the resources.
+Find the talk and check out all the resources.

 ### Don't forget to follow me for talk updates, links to events, and more: